min-nguyen/p2p-rs/readme.md

   *Mine new block*:
 └── Usage: `mine ?[data]`
 ┌── Description:
-|     • If no arguments are provided:
+│    • If no arguments are provided:
-|       -  mine a block containing the first transaction in the pool (if any), adding it to the chain, and broadcasting it to other peers.
+│      -  mine a block containing the first transaction in the pool (if any), adding it to the chain, and broadcasting it to other peers.
 │     • If an argument is provided:
-|       -  mine a block containing the arbitrary given data, adding it to the chain, and broadcasting it to other peers.
+│      -  mine a block containing the given data, adding it to the chain, and broadcasting it to other peers.

   *Request chain from peers*:
 └── Usage: `req <"all" | [peer-id]>`